w3c/wcag3/guidelines/groups/consistency-across-views/consistency/consistent-structural-order.md

 For each variation of the product in scope:
 1. Identify common structural components across multiple pages/views.
-2. Verify that components are presented in the same order within each page/view.
+2. Check that components are presented in the same order within each page/view.

 <b>Expected results</b>
 * #2 is true